opentelekomcloud/python-otcextensions/doc/source/index.rst

 Writing your own Scripts for the Cloud
 --------------------------------------

-Developers, who plan to write own Python code, may access the API more easily by using the OTC Extensions' classes and methods.
-The :doc:`SDK interfaces <sdk/index>` are documented in this section.
+Developers writing own Python code may access the API easily by using the OTC Extensions' classes and methods.
+The :doc:`SDK interfaces
+<sdk/index>` are documented in this section.

 Contribute to the Project
 -------------------------

-Developers, who want to :doc:`contribute <contributor/index>` to the project, find helpful background information and architecture specification of OTC Extensions here.
+To :doc:`contribute <contributor/index>` to the project itself, developers find helpful background information and architecture specification of OTC Extensions it this section.

 General Information
 -------------------

-Adding to that, there is some general background information
+There is general background information about the OTC Extensions
 available:

-* In a :doc:`glossary <appendices/glossary>` important terms and their
+* A :doc:`glossary <appendices/glossary>` describes important terms
-  naming conventions are described.
+  and their naming conventions.

 * The :doc:`history <appendices/history>` explains the ancestry of
   this project.
-This may or may not be insightful if you want to understand the projects architecture.
+This may or may not be insightful if you want to understand the project's architecture.

 * The project keeps a :doc:`release history
   <appendices/releasenotes>`.